-- Chief of Thoracic Surgery at the renowned Brigham and Women’s Hospital
+- Chief of the Division of Thoracic and Cardiac Surgery at Brigham and Women’s Hospital in Boston

 Dr. Bueno’s Background

-Dr. Raphael Bueno’s medical education began at Harvard Medical School and Massachusetts Institute of Technology (MIT), where he earned his MD from their joint program.
+Dr. Raphael Bueno’s medical education began at Harvard Medical School and Massachusetts Institute of Technology (MIT), where he earned his medical degree from their joint program.
 Next, Dr. Bueno completed his internship and surgical residency at Brigham and Women’s Hospital.

-Dr. Bueno then went to Massachusetts General Hospital to complete a residency in cardiothoracic surgery, before returning to Brigham and Women’s Hospital to establish his surgical practice and create a new research lab for the comprehensive cancer center.
+He completed a residency in cardiothoracic surgery at Massachusetts General Hospital before returning to Brigham and Women’s Hospital to establish his surgical practice and to create a new research lab for its comprehensive cancer center.

-Dr. Bueno has remained at Brigham and Women’s ever since, completing significant research into cancer genomics and developing new treatment therapies.
-With passion and leadership, Dr. Bueno has worked his way into several coveted positions, including Chief of Thoracic Surgery and Co-Director of the Lung Center.
+Dr. Bueno has remained at Brigham and Women’s ever since, completing significant research on cancer genomics — the study of all of a person’s genes — and developing new treatment therapies.

-Dr. Bueno is also interested in airway management and swallowing problems, esophageal diseases and cancers, and tracheal disorders.
+Dr. Bueno is also interested in airway management and swallowing problems, esophageal diseases and cancers, and disorders of the trachea.

 Dr. Bueno’s Career Accomplishments

-Dr. Bueno is recognized as the Chief of Thoracic Surgery at Brigham and Women’s Hospital and co-directs the hospital’s Lung Center.
-These two leadership positions reflect his status as an elite surgeon given Brigham and Women’s extraordinarily talented surgical staff.
+As the Chief of Thoracic Surgery at Brigham and Women’s Hospital, Dr. Bueno co-directs the hospital’s Lung Center.
+These two leadership positions reflect his status as an elite surgeon.

 - Boston Magazine: Top Doctors